open-spaced-repetition/fsrs4anki/README.md

 <p align="center"><img width="625" alt="image" src="https://github.com/open-spaced-repetition/fsrs4anki/assets/32575846/70b3b45a-f014-4574-81eb-cad6d19f93d9"></p>

-⚠️Note: when replacing these parameters, make sure that you don't accidentally erase the square brackets or the comma after the closing bracket.
+⚠️Note: When replacing these parameters, make sure that you don't accidentally erase the square brackets or the comma after the closing bracket.
 The code will break without them.

 Even after you start using FSRS, you should re-train the parameters once in every two months.
 However, it depends on how old your collection is.
 Users with relatively newer collections might want to re-optimize monthly.
 Re-optimization will ensure that FSRS works well with your current patterns of learning.